nekocode/Items/README.md

 But however, they all have some deficiencies.
 Inefficient type matching, inconvenient event handling, and you can only use them on the RecyclerView (not expandable enough).
 So I use the annotation processor technology to redesign the ItemPool library, and finially built this new library.

+It can auto generates ids for each data and item-view. **Then match them in comiple-time!** So it's absolutely faster than MultiType and ItemPool's workaround - compare the class types and match them in runtime.

 ## How to use

 You can see the [example](example/src/main/java/cn/nekocode/items/example/test) to learn most of the usages.